rodrigoms2004/dnsLookupTester/README.md

 ### Objective

+List the IP addresses from one or more URLs, using a list to DNS, useful to troubleshooting DNS update issues.

 This script generates a json file with all IP addresses of a given one or more URLs, this file is named 'data.json' and it is placed in 'jsonFiles' folder.
 You can see a example in 'jsonFiles/data_example.json'.